officelearn/azure-docs.sv-se/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     # for the new or existing database that should be used for storing
     # tenant-database mapping information.

-### <a name="to-retrieve-the-shard-map-manager"></a>Att hämta fragmentkartehanteraren
+### <a name="to-retrieve-the-shard-map-manager"></a>Hämta Shard Map Manager
-När du har skapat, kan du hämta fragmentkartehanteraren med denna cmdlet.
+När du har skapat den kan du hämta Shard Map Manager med denna cmdlet.
 Det här steget krävs varje gång du behöver använda ShardMapManager-objektet.

     # Try to get a reference to the Shard Map Manager
     $ShardMapManager = Get-ShardMapManager -UserName '<user_name>'